Packaging & Merchandising Design | Exercise 2: Designing Custom Boxes for Non-Boxed Items

 Sketch

-I began doing some sketches while
+I began doing some sketches while looking up for reference and inspiration from Pinterest.

 Fig. 2.
 Initial Packaging Structure Sketches